We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Pumpkins are rich in nutrients and have many health benefits.

-Vitamin A in pumpkins is a strong antioxidant that keeps the eyes, lungs, kidney, and skin healthy.
+Vitamin A in pumpkins is a strong antioxidant that keeps the eyes, lungs, kidneys, and skin healthy.

 They prevent disease and fight inflammation caused by free radicals damage, and give strong immunity and healthy life to a guinea pig.